Bricklayers Arms railway station: Passenger terminus

 The terminus building was designed by Lewis Cubitt with an imposing facade of yellow brick and stone that was topped by a bell tower with an illuminated clock and colonnades to the platforms.
 The design resembled his later design of King's Cross railway station, and cost £89,000.
 From its opening, the SER transferred all of its services to this new terminus, whilst the L&CR operated services from both termini.

 The station was never commercially viable as a passenger terminus due to its location in a poor working-class neighbourhood on the Old Kent Road and its distance from the centre of London.
 Its raison d'etre largely disappeared after the SER took over the operation of the L&GR.
 A shunting accident on 21 August 1850 caused the collapse of a large part of the station roof, killing a porter and injuring 3 others.
 The SER closed the Bricklayers Arms terminus for passenger traffic on 1 January 1852 and transferred all of its services back to London Bridge.
-Thereafter, it was occasionally used for special trains, such as a Royal train carrying Queen Alexandra on 3 March 1863.
+Thereafter, it was occasionally used for special trains, such as the Duke of Wellington's funeral train and a Royal train carrying Queen Alexandra on 3 March 1863.
 It was also used for passenger excursions trains from 1932 until circa 1940, and occasional enthusiasts' specials until closure of the line in 1981.